 This Copycat Hostess Ding Dong Cake recipe is a rich, decadent chocolate cake, with a creamy filling and chocolate ganache spread over the top!
 So easy, you’ll love it!

-Growing up my mom would buy us Little Debbie snacks and Hostess snacks for our lunch boxes.
+Growing up my mom would buy Little Debbie oatmeal cream pies and Hostess snacks for our lunch boxes.
 We never knew what she would come home with, but I always got a little giddy when a box of Ding Dongs were in the cabinet.

 Bake the Cakes.
 Start by baking up two 9-inch chocolate cakes.
 I used my favorite chocolate cake recipe for this, so fudgy and perfect.
 If you choose to go with a boxed mix, make sure it’s a rich and fudgy version, like a Devil’s Food cake.